yireo-joomla/plg_system_custom/README.md

 Custom Plugin
 =============

-This Joomla plugin gives examples of how to use traits and a parent class, to easily create a custom plugin per project.
+This Joomla plugin gives examples of how to use mixins and a parent class, to easily create a custom plugin per project.

 This example shows the following: